Back to blog

 Founder, Claspt

 Claspt is now available on the Microsoft Store.
-This is a milestone I have been quietly working toward for months, and it matters for reasons that go beyond distribution — every app on the Store is vetted by Microsoft's certification process, and our store build is a dedicated variant with the auto-updater compiled out at build time.
-Smaller, quieter, and signed by a publisher Microsoft knows.
+This is a milestone I have been quietly working toward for months, and it matters for the practical reason that Windows users get a frictionless install with no SmartScreen warning, and Microsoft handles updates automatically in the background.
+Our Store build is a dedicated variant with the auto-updater compiled out at build time — smaller, quieter, and easier to manage.

 What Claspt is, in one paragraph